machinekit/machinekit-hal/scripts/buildsystem/debian/README.md

 button on hub.docker.com, or else push new commits to the master branch on GitHub.

-# Setting up automated Machinekit builds
+# Set up Travis CI automated Machinekit builds

 - Create Github organization
   - In GitHub account:  Create organization, e.g. `my-mk-pkgs`